 Most of the time, people are worried about snorkeling risks because of a lack of knowledge or experience of the situation.
-I was not at ease the first times I went snorkeling, but the more I do it, the more confident I am.
-And the more I enjoy it.
+I was not at ease the first time I went snorkeling, but the more I did it, the more confident I got.
+And the more I enjoyed it.
 It inspired me to make that list of snorkeling dangers and how to deal with them to build up your confidence so you can enjoy snorkelling as much as I do!

-I also find it easier to enjoy adventurous activities when I know I have a back up in case something happens.
+I also find it easier to enjoy adventurous activities when I know I have a backup in case something happens.
 That’s why I recommend purchasing travel insurance for peace of mind (more info here).
 I also don’t like to stress about my car keys or other belongings when I’m snorkeling – see here how I keep them safe!

 My tips to deal with snorkeling risks

-I do not pretend to be a snorkelling expert, but I have snorkelled a lot for the past few years, in different environments.
-I also love scuba diving.
+I do not pretend to be a snorkelling expert, but I have snorkelled and scuba dived a lot for the past few years, in different environments during my holidays and weekend away.
 I have learnt a lot during all my adventures underwater and at the surface and I like to share my passion and convince other people to give it a go.

 Let’s start with a couple of obvious reminders to minimise the dangers when snorkeling.